cjus/node-neo4j-presentation/presentation/teleprompt.md

 We can think of the vertices as representing [nodes] ^ and the [edges] as the relationships between them.

-From here on out we'll :simply: refer to them as [nodes] and [links].
+From here on out we'll simply refer to them as [nodes] and [links].

 ---
-Graphs can take on :real: [world] meaning, such as :revealing: the relationships between people.
+Graphs can take on [real] world meaning, such as :revealing: the relationships ^ between people.

-^ For example, in this graph, Tom knows Alex but doesn't directly know Bill or even his neighbors, Susan and Jane.
+For example, in this graph, Tom knows Alex but ^ doesn't directly know Bill ^ or even his neighbors, Susan and Jane.

 If Tom wanted to [meet] Susan, ^ he could ask Alex to introduce them.

-When lots of [nodes] and [links] exist, graphs can become quite complex, :such as: in the web of [social] and [business] relationships found on ^ [Facebook] and [LinkedIn].
+When lots of [nodes] and [links] exist, graphs can become quite complex, :such as: the web of [social] and [business] relationships found on ^ [Facebook] and [LinkedIn].

 # ^Graphs revealed.
 -------------------------------------
 Graph diagrams made their debut in a paper written by :Leonard Euler: ^,  a Swiss-born mathematician who is regarded as the most [prolific] mathematician of all time.

----
 In 1735, from his home in Saint Petersburg,

 Euler turned his attention to a problem debated by the people of the nearby town of :Königsberg: - which is now the Russian city of :Kaliningrad:.

 During a time of prosperity, the people of :Königsberg: [constructed] seven bridges ^ across the Pregel [River] to connect two islands to the surrounding landscape.

-The town's people later pondered whether it was possible to cross the seven bridges without crossing one twice.
+The town's people later pondered whether it was possible to cross the seven bridges without crossing one twice. ^

+^

-In his short [paper] entitled "The solution of a problem relating to the geometry of position",  Euler offered a proof that such a path [could not] exist.
+In his short [paper] ^ entitled "The solution of a problem relating to the geometry of position",  Euler offered a proof that such a path [could not] exist.

 We won't get into the proof here because it isn't the [proof] that we're interested in, but rather [the way] that Euler approached the problem.